membrane/api-gateway/distribution/examples/validation/json-schema/README.md

 # Validation - JSON Schema

-This sample explains how to set up and use the `validation` plugin, utilizing JSON schemas for validation.
+This sample explains how to set up and use the `validator` plugin, utilizing JSON schemas for validation.

 ## Running the Example